cesinco/tableau-dashboard-extension-d3js/README.md

 A typical Tableau Dashboard Extension application will consist of 3 files, those being:

 xxx.trex
 xxx.html
 xxx.js

-where xxx can often be the same name which is equal tot he extension name.
+where xxx can often be the same name which is equal to the extension name.
 You might also want to name your xxx.html file as index.html as this the typical naming convention for your index file on http servers.
-The xxx.jhs file will usually be used to communicate with Tableau via the Tableau Dashboard Extension API, and also contain the rendering code based on the D3 framework.
+The xxx.js file will usually be used to communicate with Tableau via the Tableau Dashboard Extension API, and also contain the rendering code based on the D3 framework.
 Note that the xxx.trex file is required only for adding the extension application into your Tableau workbook - it is not needed for deployment to your web hosting site.

 Once you have selected a way of serving up local files through your local http server, you are ready to create your .trex file.
 Very typically, the file will look something like this: